AlvinMusonye/AlvinMusonye/README.md

 ---

 <div align="center">
-  <i>💡 "Code is like humor.
+  <i> "Code is like humor.
 When you have to explain it, it's bad." - Let's write code that speaks for itself!</i>
 </div>